-During this time when City Hall is closed to the public please follow these steps to submit applications to the Planning Board, Zoning Board of Appeals and Melrose Downtown Historic District Commission.
+During this time please follow these steps to submit applications to the Planning Board, Zoning Board of Appeals and Melrose Downtown Historic District Commission.
 Please note that all application submission requirements, including application fees, remain in full force and effect.
 All application submission questions should be directed by email to the applicable permit granting authority as set forth below.

 1. Submit your application including the supplemental information as attachments via email to the applicable staff person as noted.
 Links to the application forms are below.
 Staff will generate abutters list – applicants are not required to seek the list from the Assessor’s Department.
 Include as an attachment a picture of the check that you wrote for the application fee.
 Please include the street number and name in the file name of the documents.
 Emails should be sent to:

 - Planning Board: [email protected] & [email protected]

 - Historic District Commission: [email protected] & [email protected]

 If you do not have the ability to email the materials, you may just submit hard copies as described next.

 2. Whether or not you emailed the application, you must submit hard copies of the application materials to the City Hall mailbox which is located next to the Post Office.
 They must be in a sealed envelope and labeled with OPCD Application Materials.
 Only two sets are needed at this time.
 You may be asked to provide additional copies prior to the meeting.
 Include the application fee check in the envelope.
 Make sure to put the address and application type in the memo section of the check.